Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: Spin correlation results

-Finally, an alternative differential prediction using a fixed renormalisation ($\mu_{\textrm{R}}$) and factorisation ($\mu_{\textrm{F}}$) scale choice of the top mass $\mu_{\textrm{R}}=\mu_{\textrm{F}}=m_t$ and performing an expansion in both QCD and EW couplings at NLO, made specifically for these observables \cite{Bernreuther:2010ny,Bernreuther:2013aga,Bernreuther:2015yna}, is used as a template.
+Finally, an alternative differential prediction, made specifically for these observables~\cite{Bernreuther:2010ny,Bernreuther:2013aga,Bernreuther:2015yna}, is used as a template.
+It is calculated at NLO in the strong and weak gauge couplings, using an expansion of the normalised differential distribution in powers of the couplings, with fixed renormalisation and factorisation scales equal to the top mass $\mu_{\textrm{R}}=\mu_{\textrm{F}}=m_t$.
 This prediction also has a dedicated no-spin template.
-This prediction agrees better with the data but has significant scale uncertainties, leading to an $f_{\textrm{SM}}=1.03\pm0.13$, and is consistent both with the result from using the \POWHEG + \PYTHIA\!8 templates and with the SM expectation of $f_{\textrm{SM}}=1$.
+The prediction agrees better with the data but has significant scale uncertainties, leading to an $f_{\textrm{SM}}=1.03\pm0.07\text{(stat)}^{+0.10}_{-0.14} \text{(scale)}$, and is consistent both with the result from using the \POWHEG + \PYTHIA\!8 templates and with the SM expectation of $f_{\textrm{SM}}=1$.
+The value of $f_{\textrm{SM}}$ is consistent with that extracted from a measurement of $\Delta\phi$ by CMS~\cite{CMS-TOP-18-006}, using the same calculation.
+The predictions of Ref.~\cite{Behring:2019iiv} have also been calculated using the expansion technique of Refs.~\cite{Bernreuther:2010ny,Bernreuther:2013aga,Bernreuther:2015yna}; the NLO expansion with $\mu_{\textrm{R}}=\mu_{\textrm{F}}=m_t$ leads to comparable results, again with significant scale uncertainties.
+When the calculation is extended to NNLO in the same framework, it lies further from the data and is consistent with the NNLO prediction without expansion of the normalised cross-section~\cite{Behring:2019iiv}.

-The comparison between data and the various SM predictions is illustrated in Figure~\ref{fig:results_fsm_withpredictions}.
-The disagreement between the data and the NLO predictions from MCFM and \POWHEG + \PYTHIA\!8 can be clearly observed.
+The comparison between data and the various SM predictions is illustrated in Figures~\ref{fig:results_fsm_withpredictions} and~\ref{fig:results_fsm_withpredictions_ratio}.
+The disagreement between the data and the NLO predictions from MCFM and \POWHEG + \PYTHIA\!8 can be clearly observed in Figure~\ref{fig:results_fsm_pred2}.
 The NNLO fixed-order prediction agrees better with the data but still differs significantly.
-Finally, the expanded NLO QCD + EW prediction agrees with the data within its large scale uncertainties.
+Finally, the expanded NLO predictions agree with the data within their large scale uncertainties, as shown in Figure~\ref{fig:results_fsm_pred3}, but the NNLO prediction using the same expansion does not.

 \begin{landscape}

 \end{landscape}

 \FloatBarrier